High monodispersity (CV < 2%)

 Single emulsion and droplet generator

-The RayDrop specific design allows for multiple liquid type emulsification, within the same device without any coating needed.
-This allows to cover single and complex emulsions.
+The RayDrop Single Emulsion Device’s specific design allows for multiple liquid type emulsification within the same device without any coating needed.
+This allows users to cover single and complex emulsions.

-This allows to cover many application from encapsulation of active pharmaceutical ingredient in both polymer microparticle to cell and fragrance encapsulation in hydrogel microbeads such as:
+Applications from encapsulation of active pharmaceutical ingredient (in both polymer microparticle) to cell and fragrance encapsulation in hydrogel microbeads are covered, such as:

 - PLGA microparticle